McLaren MCL60: Development context

 A new generation of technical regulations began in the 2022 season.
 The MCL36, the MCL60's immediate predecessor, appeared competitive during its first testing appearance yet proved to have a significant issue with brake overheating.
 These issues limited its performance capabilities in the early stages of the season and delayed much of the car's development.

 Then-team principal Andreas Seidl stated in September 2022 that only part of the MCL36's concept would be continued in its successor.
-Technical director James Key later revealed that the team had realised in September 2022 that the regulation changes to floor height would have an unavoidable negative impact on the car given its overall design philosophy, and began work on a new concept.
-However, the new concept had not matured enough to be used at launch, and it was delayed for introduction during the early season.
+Technical director James Key said the team hoped the MCL60 would require less in-season development compared to the MCL36.
+However, Key later revealed that the team had realised in September 2022 that the regulation changes to floor height would have an unavoidable negative impact on the car given its overall design philosophy, and began work on a new concept.
+However, the new concept had not matured enough to be used at launch and it was delayed for introduction during the early season.

-Key said the team hoped the MCL60 would require less in-season development compared to the MCL36.
 In November 2022, Seidl stated he believed the team's struggles with the MCL36 would have an impact on the MCL60, namely that the lack of testing for the MCL36 and the time required to address its brake issues had delayed the start of development for the MCL60.
-Seidl, who was originally set to leave the team at the end of 2025 for the incoming Audi project, departed in mid December 2022 to fill the vacancy at Sauber caused by the sudden exit of chief executive officer Frédéric Vasseur.
+Seidl, who was originally set to leave the team at the end of 2025 for the incoming Audi project, departed in mid-December 2022 to fill the vacancy at Sauber caused by the sudden exit of chief executive officer Frédéric Vasseur.
 Seidl was immediately replaced by Andrea Stella, who had been McLaren's executive director of racing.